top of page

 With Nothing Underneath: Effortless Style Lands in Salcombe

-One of the loveliest new arrivals on Fore Street this summer is With Nothing Underneath (or WNU as the insiders call it)—a beautifully understated womenswear brand that’s quietly become a favourite among those in the know.
-If you haven’t come across them before, think: perfectly cut shirts that borrow the best of classic menswear tailoring, but reimagined for women with a softer, more flattering feel.
+One of the loveliest new arrivals on Fore Street this summer is With Nothing Underneath (or WNU as the insiders call it)—a beautifully understated womenswear brand that has quietly become a favourite among those in the know.
+If you haven’t come across them before, think perfectly cut shirts that borrow the best of classic menswear tailoring but are reimagined for women with a softer, more flattering feel.

-The brand was started by Pip Durell (ex-Vogue and Tatler, no less), who was on a mission to create the kind of shirt you could wear from the school run to the office and then to lunch at The Winking Prawn, and still feel effortlessly put together.
-Since launching in 2017, WNU has built a bit of a cult following—and not just in London.
+The brand was started by Pip Durell (ex-Vogue and Tatler, no less), who was on a mission to create the kind of shirt you could wear from the school run to the office and then to lunch at The Winking Prawn.
+You can still feel effortlessly put together!
+Since launching in 2017, WNU has built a bit of a cult following—not just in London.
 Their organic cotton and linen shirts are the sort you buy once and wear forever.
 No fuss, no frills, just beautifully made wardrobe staples that feel like an upgrade on your everyday.

 Comments